oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

   ![image of connection closed](images/troubleshoot-connection-closed-by-remote.png)

-  Please reconnect to your instance and rerun the installation script.
+  Reconnect to your instance and rerun the installation script.

 - If you encounter an error similar to the following:

   ![image of installation script unable to find error](images/troubleshoot-unable-to-find-jdk.png)

-  Please manually download and install Oracle JDK 8 from [official Oracle page](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
+  Manually download and install Oracle JDK 8 from [official Oracle page](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).

 - If you encounter an error similar to the following:

   ![image of installation script no directory](images/troubleshoot-no-directory.png)

-  Please enter the following command to delete management agent and run the installation script again:
+  Enter the following command to delete management agent and run the installation script again:

     ```
      <copy>